-- 3.17 Providing substantially more affordable housing in and close to Cambridge is fundamental to the growth area strategy for the Cambridge Sub Region.
-This is necessary to sustain the growth of the local economy and to ensure that local people are not priced out of the housing market by economic success.
-The strategic developments are the key to addressing the affordable housing requirements of the area. - 3.18 All necessary community services and facilities will be provided by the development, either onsite or through contributions to off-site provision secured through a planning obligation, for example in the local centre proposed in the adjoining development in Cambridge City if masterplanning determines this is most appropriate and deliverable.
-Open space provision will also provide opportunities for enhanced nature conservation value, and will enable quiet enjoyment of the natural environment. - 3.19 A secondary school is proposed on the site to serve the needs of all proposed new development in the north west part of Cambridge both north and south of Huntingdon Road.
+- 3.16 The development will help meet the high level of housing need in the district.
+This requires balancing the need to make best use of land with creating a high quality urban extension to Cambridge.
+The final number of dwellings will be determined through a design-led approach and the required Masterplan and Design Codes, and the capacity of approximately 1,000 is a notional capacity to be finalised through the planning application process.
+A range of house types, sizes and mix will also be important in ensuring a balanced community. - 3.17 The strategic developments are the key to addressing the affordable housing requirements of the area. - 3.18 All necessary community services and facilities will be provided by the development, either onsite or through contributions to off-site provision secured through a planning obligation, for example through provision of new facilities or enhancement of existing facilities in the wider North West Cambridge Quadrant.
+Open space provision will also provide opportunities for enhanced nature conservation value, and will enable quiet enjoyment of the natural environment. - 3.19 A secondary school is proposed on the site to serve the needs of all proposed new development in the north-west part of Cambridge both north and south of Huntingdon Road.
 The secondary school must be provided according to a trigger point relating to development in the whole quadrant, which may be ahead of development on the site in South Cambridgeshire.
 An appropriate mechanism will be included in the planning obligation for the site to ensure timely provision of this key community facility. - 3.20 A fundamental requirement for this site is that it will be highly accessible and permeable to all its residents on foot, by cycle and High Quality Public Transport (HQPT), to support sustainable transport, recreation and health.
 Therefore all development will be within 400m easy walking distance of a HQPT bus stop via direct, safe and convenient routes.
 The route must be fully and effectively integrated with the route through the adjoining City development. - 3.21 Vehicular access to the development will be provided through the City development and it is important that there is adequate capacity in the wider highway network at all times during the development.
 Any proposal will need to demonstrate that there is sufficient capacity in the A14 to accommodate the traffic generated by the development. - 3.22 The impact of development on a number of natural resources will also be important.
 This includes surface water drainage and sewage discharge and the need to take account of the impact of the development on the wider catchment, particularly in view of known problems downstream, especially at Histon, Impington and Oakington, and other proposed large scale development that drains into that area.
 The impact on the wider catchment must therefore be addressed and the potential for a catchment wide assessment should be considered.
 Air quality is also an important consideration in view of the AQMA on the A14.